sattariam/truelayer.hackernews/README.md

 - [.LazyCache](https://github.com/alastairtree/LazyCache/) Caching the news items detail.
 - [.NSubstitute](https://nsubstitute.github.io/) Mocking the objects in unit tests.
 - [.FluentAssertion](https://fluentassertions.com/) More readable unit tests assertion.

+## Settings
+- HackerNews API base URL is specified in appsettings.json file and is easily changable and configurble for CI/CD pipe line.
+- There is loggin setting as well which could be change by environment.

 ## Running the app